Torremolinos or Benalmadena which one is better to visit?

 Outdoor adventurers can do some golfing at Parador del Golf which is the oldest golf course in Andalusia with an 18 hole course and gorgeous established plantings and views.

 There’s also the Parque La Bateria is the over 74,000 sq. meters and features a huge lake, cycling paths, running circuits and a children’s playground.
-If that’s not green-fingered enough for you, A completely revitalized bontanical garden is the Jardin Botanico Molino de Inca. which used to be an old mill area and now housed gorgeous water features and a thousand plant species, the site ancient mill houses with mill and an elaborate garden with beautiful aviary and even a Japanes garden.
+If that’s not green-fingered enough for you, A completely revitalized botanical garden is the Jardin Botanico Molino de Inca. which used to be an old mill area and now housed gorgeous water features and a thousand plant species, the site ancient mill houses with mill and an elaborate garden with beautiful aviary and even a Japanese garden.

 Benalmadena is fairly newer to Torremolinos, but also has an old town, but not as nice compared to the elegant parts of Torremolinos.
 The main attraction to visiting Benalmadena is the gorgeous port area with beautiful walking promenades, a hrbor scene with elegant luxury yachts’ and the area filled with beautiful bars, restaurants, boutique stores and shopping.
 The family oriented Sea life Beanalmadena, which is home to over 5,000 marine species from across the world.